 A: In some cases, people other than a child's parents may wish to obtain custody -- including relatives like grandparents, aunts, uncles, close family friends, or other people who wish to get custody of a child.
 Some states label such a situation as "non-parental" or "third-party" custody.
 Other states refer to the third-party's goal in these situations as seeking "guardianship" of the child, rather than custody.

-Q: How can I get professional help with my child custody case?
+Q: How can I get professional help in deciding who gets custody in my case?

-A: Quality counsel is vital especially when the custody of your children is at stake.
+A: Quality counsel is vital especially when facing the question of who gets custody of your children.
 An experienced family law attorney can not only answer questions about child custody in your case, but can also be your strongest advocate, both with opposing counsel and the court.
 The best way to get started is to look for a family law attorney near you with experience handling custody disputes.